-snow began to accumulate, so they are the best available representation of the NDVI value of standing dead biomass.
+In 2007-2009, we adjusted NDVI_calving to overcome this problem by using the value of NDVI in late September (late-fall baseline estimation) as the minimum value of NDVI_calving.
+These baseline estimates were obtained after plant senescence occurred but before snow began to accumulate, so they are the best available representation of the NDVI value of standing dead biomass.
 Using this alternative correction approach provided better estimates of the amount and pattern of new vegetative growth in early June.
-Consequently, the resulting values of NDVI_calving are quite different from estimates obtained using the zero-baseline approach (Figure 14) and are more accurate estimates of the true level of vegetative biomass.
+Consequently, the resulting values of NDVI_calving are quite different from estimates obtained using the zero-baseline approach (Figure 15) and are considered to be more accurate estimates of the true level of vegetative biomass.

 Numerous cloud-free days during calving in 2007 allowed us to examine the relationship between snow melt and NDVI empirically.
 We calculated the variables NDVI_calving and NDVI_rate using the same method as in 2002-2006 (using a baseline of zero) for several different days during the 2007 calving period.
 During the period of snow melt, most NDVI estimates were lower than the fall baseline.
-Therefore, the resulting estimates of NDVI calving and NDVI rate varied widely depending on the date of the calving image, demonstrating the profound influence of snow cover on NDVI estimates at that time of year (Figure 14; Lawhead et al. 2008).
+Therefore, the resulting estimates of NDVI_calving and NDVI_rate varied widely depending on the date of the calving image, demonstrating the profound influence of snow cover on NDVI estimates at that time of year (Figure 15; Lawhead et al. 2008).
 Using the late-fall baseline estimation approach had the effect of eliminating negative bias in NDVI caused by snow, water, and ice.
 Until the spring NDVI exceeds the fall NDVI baseline value, vegetative biomass cannot be measured accurately with NDVI, but the phenology of vegetation can be inferred from the subpixel-scale snow-cover fraction.
-We did not have enough cloud-free images in spring 2008 to repeat this comparison.

-In most of our study area, the measured NDVI during calving is generally lower than the fall baseline NDVI, so NDVI_rate is approximately equal to NDVI_621 minus the fall baseline, divided by the number of days between the date the calving imagery was taken and 21 June.
-The denominator in this equation is thus an arbitrary number (the number of days), which confounds
+In most of our study area, the NDVI measured during calving is generally lower than the fall baseline, so NDVI_rate is approximately equal to NDVI_621 minus the fall baseline, divided by the number of days between the date the calving imagery was taken and 21 June.
+The denominator in this equation is thus an arbitrary number (the number of days), which confounds interannual comparisons of NDVI rate.
+The estimated

-Figure 14.
+Figure 15.
 Change in relative vegetative biomass (NDVI, as estimated from MODIS satellite imagery) by date in the NPRA survey area during 2007, illustrating the difference between using zero (solid line) or the late-fall NDVI value (long dashed line) as the baseline for calculating the estimated rate of increase (NDVI_rate) from calving (1-10 June) to peak lactation (21 June).
 The estimated rate of increase (dotted lines) was influenced substantially by the amount of snow cover remaining at different starting dates during the caribou calving period.